queryluke/masseffect-5e/static/data/grenades/homing_grenade.md

 blast: 2m
 damageType: thunder
 ---
-As an Action, target a creature you can see within 10m.
+Target a creature you can see within 10m.
 The target creature takes 1d6 thunder damage.
 Each other creature within 2m of the target must make a DC 10 Dexterity saving throw.
 On a failed save, a creature takes 1d6 thunder damage r half as much on a successful one.